awsdocs/amazon-ec2-user-guide-windows/doc_source/win-ami-config-fast-launch.md

 Amazon EC2 provides the following details for each Windows AMI that is returned in the results:
 + The image ID that identifies the fast\-launch enabled Windows image\.
 + The resource type that is used for pre\-provisioning the Windows AMI\.
 Supported value: `snapshot`\.
-+ The snapshot configuration, which is a group of parameters that's used for pre\-provisioning the associated Windows AMI using snapshots\.
++ The snapshot configuration, which is a group of parameters that is used for pre\-provisioning the associated Windows AMI using snapshots\.
 + Launch template information, including the ID, name, and version of the launch template that the AMI uses when it launches Window instances from pre\-provisioned snapshots\.
 + The maximum number of parallel instances that are launched for creating resources\.
 + The owner ID for the fast\-launch enabled Windows AMI\.